-The illustration on the right shows the component parts of a STIHL saw chain.
-Every chain manufactured by STIHL features the Oilomatic system.
-Apart from the three basic types (Rapid, Topic and Picco), there are three different versions whose names denote the cutter shape, i.e. chipper tooth = Standard, semi-chisel = Micro and full chisel = Super.
+STIHL saw chains are 3-link chains and all versions are assembled in the same basic pattern.
+The illustration on the right shows the component parts of a saw chain.
+Every chain manufactured by STIHL features the exclusive Oilomatic system.
+Apart from the three basic types (Rapid, Picco and Topic), there are three different versions whose names denote the cutter shape, i. e. chipper tooth = Standard, semi-chisel = Micro and full chisel = Super.
+Oilomatic Rapid chains are also available in standard and safety versions.

 The main size measurement on a saw chain is the pitch.
-It is determined by measuring the distance between one rivet and the next but one and dividing the measurement by two.
-The result is the pitch which is generally specified in inch (%" = 9.32 mm).
+It is determined by measuring the distance from the center of one rivet to the center of the next rivet but one and dividing the measurement obtained by two.
+The result is the pitch which, in accordance with international custom, is specified in fractions of an inch $(\frac{3}{8})'' = 9.32$ mm).

-Like any other cutting tool, the saw chain is subject to normal wear and tear.
-A properly sharpened chain slices through wood and requires very little infeed effort.
+Like any other cutting tool, the saw chain is subject to normal wear.
+A properly sharpened chain will cut into the wood and require very little effort on the part of the operator.
 For this reason alone you should never attempt to cut with a dull or damaged chain.

-There are a few crucial angles which must be observed in order to obtain good results when sharpening a chain.
+There are a few crucial angles which must be maintained in order to obtain good results when sharpening a chain.
 They are explained below.